 Enhancing the function of the one-stop website for online application to start a business

-Improvement of the one-stop application for electronic signature: Authorization of two new certificates has been included, in doing so , accountants, lawyers or other agents are allowed to use an MOEACA IC Card or MOICA IC Card to carry out company registration online, making online company registration more convenient.
+Improvement of the one-stop application for electronic signature: Authorization using two new certificates has been included; accountants, lawyers or other agents are allowed to use an MOEACA IC Card or MOICA IC Card to carry out company registration online, making online company registration more convenient.

 Expanding services of the one-stop website: Three service items have been added, namely amendment and supplementation to registration, preliminary check and registration of closely held corporations, and preliminary check and registration of limited partnerships.
 The website name has also been changed to Company, Business and Limited Partnership One-stop Service Request. （https://onestop.nat.gov.tw/oss/identity/Identity/init.do）